What is Smart Contract?

 pchain-compile commands to compile the Rust source code into WASM bytecode.

 Smart Contract Programming Model

-The Contract Programming Model is inspired by Object-Oriented Programming (OOP).
-In the Model, a Contract can be thought of as a
+The Smart Contract Programming Model is based on Object-Oriented Programming (OOP).
+In this model, a contract is like a